liraymond/Coursera-tidy-data/README.md

 * `y_test.txt`

 Run the R script, `run_analysis_R` to tidy up the data.
+Refer to `codebook.md` for details regarding the steps.

 #Additional info
   * The unzipped directory contains `README.txt`, which includes information about the experiment.